Meat producer JBS says expects most plants working Wednesday

 JBS is the second-largest producer of beef, pork and chicken in the U.S. If it were to shut down for even one day, the U.S. would lose almost a quarter of its beef-processing capacity, or the equivalent of 20,000 beef cows, according to Trey Malone, an assistant professor of agriculture at Michigan State University.

-JBS said the cyberattack affected servers supporting its operations in North America and Australia.
-The company said it notified authorities and engaged third-party experts to resolve the problem as soon as possible.
-Backup servers weren’t affected.
+JBS, which has not stated publicly that the attack was ransomware, said the cyberattack affected servers supporting its operations in North America and Australia.
+Backup servers weren’t affected and it said it was not aware of any customer, supplier or employee data being compromised.

 Malone said the disruption could further raise meat prices ahead of summer barbecues.
 Even before the attack, U.S. meat prices were rising due to coronavirus shutdowns, bad weather and high plant absenteeism.
 The U.S. Department of Agriculture has said it expects beef prices to climb 1% to 2% this year, poultry as much as 1.5% and pork between by from 2% and 3%.